-It is a requirement of the Audit Committee under the Audit Code of Practice to advise the Corporation on the adequacy and effectiveness of the College Corporation's assurance framework.
+It is a requirement of the Audit Committee under the college financial handbook to advise the Corporation on the adequacy and effectiveness of the College Corporation's assurance framework.

 To help provide this assurance, the College uses the services of an internal audit service provider.